google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     The first two arguments are the width and height of the rectangle.
-    The third and final argument is the thickness of the line to draw it
+    The third and final argument is the thickness of the line we use to draw it
     with.

 !!! collapsible: `codeWorldLogo`